coverbeck/dcc-ops/README.md

 These components are setup with the install process available in this repository:

-* [Spinnaker](spinnaker/README.md): our data submission and validation system
-* [Redwood](redwood/README.md): our cloud data storage and indexer based on the ICGC Cloud Storage system
 * [Boardwalk](boardwalk/README.md): our file browsing portal on top of Redwood
 * [Consonance](consonance/README.md): our multi-cloud workflow orchestration system
 * [Action Service](action/README.md): a Python-based toolkit for automating workflow execution